mrakic96/Hobby-Shop/README.md

 #### Category management

 1. Display categories:
-  `Both admin and moderator can see:`
+    - `Both admin and moderator can see:`
     - id
     - name
     - action button

-2. edit category name:
+2. Edit category name:
-  `Both admin and moderator can edit:`
+    - `Both admin and moderator can edit:`
     - name

-3. add new category:
+3. Add new category:
-  `Both admin and moderator can add a new category with:`
+    - `Both admin and moderator can add a new category with:`
     - name

 ## Application